-This technical memorandum presents the results of a screening-level indoor air HRA for COPCs in soil gas at Parcels A and B. All chemicals detected in soil gas were identified as COPCs, regardless of detected concentration or detection frequency.
-The maximum detected concentration was used as the exposure point concentration.
+This Technical Memorandum presents the results of a screening-level indoor air HRA for COPCs in soil gas at Parcels A/B. All chemicals detected in soil gas were identified as COPCs, regardless of detected concentration or detection frequency.
+Consistent with NDEP's comments to previous versions of this Technical Memorandum, the maximum detected concentration was used as the exposure point concentration.
 USEPA's J&E model was used to estimate indoor air concentrations for indoor commercial workers and associated non-cancer HIs and ILCRs.
 The estimated cumulative HI ranged from 0.0008 to 0.002, depending on the assumptions for air exchange rate and vapor flow into a building, and was driven primarily by chloroform.
-The cumulative ILCRs ranged from $5 \times 10^{-7}$ to $1 \times 10^{-6}$ , and were also driven by chloroform.
-The apparent source of chloroform and other chemicals detected in soil gas is impacted groundwater located south and west (upgradient) of Parcels A and B.
+The cumulative ILCRs ranged from 5×10-7 to 1×10-6, and were also driven by chloroform.
+The apparent source of chloroform and other chemicals detected in soil gas is impacted groundwater located south and west (upgradient) of Parcels A/B.

-The results of a separate screening-level HRA for chemicals detected in soil at Parcels A and B were also summarized so that the results from both screening-level HRAs can be considered in concert.
+The results of a separate screening-level HRA for chemicals detected in soil at Parcels A/B were also summarized so that the results from both screening-level HRAs can be considered in concert.
 All chemicals detected in soil above background concentrations were identified as COPCs.
 As with the soil gas assessment, the maximum detected concentration was used as the exposure point concentration to evaluate both commercial/industrial workers and construction workers.
-The estimated cumulative HI was 0.27 and was driven by lead.
+The estimated cumulative HI was 0.10 and was driven by total chromium.
 The estimated cumulative ILCR for non-radionculides was $1 \times 10^{-6}$ , and was driven by dioxins/furans, alpha-BHC and PAHs.
 For radionuclides, the estimated cumulative ILCR was $3 \times 10^{-6}$ , and was driven by uranium-238.
 Finally, the best estimates of risk associated with exposure to asbestos were below $1 \times 10^{-6}$ whereas the upper-bound estimates ranged from $8 \times 10^{-7}$ (chrysotile fibers) to $5 \times 10^{-6}$ (amphibole fibers).
 It should be noted that chloroform was not detected in any of the 64 soil samples collected at the property.